Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Die bedürfnisse der Bewölkerung werden angepasst.
+- The needs of the population are being adapted.
-  - Werkzeuge sind jetzt ein bedürfnis der Lebensqualität für Bauern.
+  - Tools are now a quality of life need for farmers.
-  - Arbeiter und Handwerker verbrauchen jetzt Werkzeug.
+  - Labourers and craftsmen now consume tools.

-- Wenn "Tool Integration" aktiv ist verbrauchen folgende Betriebe zusätzlich Werkzeug
+- When ‘Tool Integration’ is active, the following businesses consume additional tools
-  - Fortschrittliche Sägewerke.
+  - Advanced sawmills.
-  - Fortschrittliche Ziegelei.
+  - Advanced Brickworks.
-  - Fortschrittliche Mühle.
+  - Advanced mill.
-  - Fortschrittliche Wasenmeisterei.
+  - Advanced Wasen Mastery.

 </details>